federicozappone/cmake_build_system/README.md

-# Simple CMake-base Build System
+# Simple CMake-based Build System

 This is a very simple build and sandboxing system that automatically takes care of inter-module dependencies and external packages (only external project that use cmake as build system are supported).\
 The system also uses python to compute dependencies and for various utilities.